eriksvedang/Pillars/rules.md

 Play cards in a suit that is not currently engaged in a battle.
 This starts a new battle for this color.
 You can play as many cards as you want as long as the total sum of the cards do not exceed 15 + the number of scored Spades you have.

 	Example: You have scored two spades.
 Now you can play an attack of a total sum of 17, for example 7 of Diamonds and 10 of Diamonds.

+The face cards always has the value equal to the highest card you play in the attack.

+	Example: You attack with a Queen, a 2 and a 6 of Hearts.
+The queen gets the value 6 so the total value of the cards is 6 + 6 + 2 = 14.

 ### Defend